shanmugapriyal03/sysarch-acs/docs/xbsa/README.md

 make -C BaseTools/Source/C
 ```

-#### Start the Unified Application build
+#### Start the xBSA application build
 ```
 rm -rf Build/
-source ShellPkg/Application/sysarch-acs/tools/scripts/acsbuild.sh unified
+source ShellPkg/Application/sysarch-acs/tools/scripts/acsbuild.sh xbsa_acpi
 ```

 #### Build output
-The Unified EFI binary is generated at:
+The xBSA EFI binary is generated at:
-`workspace/edk2/Build/Shell/DEBUG_GCC/AARCH64/UnifiedAcs.efi`
+`workspace/edk2/Build/Shell/DEBUG_GCC/AARCH64/xbsa_acpi.efi`

-> **Note:** Unified ACS currently supports ACPI-based builds.
-Platform-specific device tree enablement is not available for the unified target.
+> **Note:** The xBSA UEFI application currently supports ACPI-based builds.
+Platform-specific device tree enablement is not available for the xBSA target.
 Ensure Exerciser PAL APIs are implemented when the Exerciser VIP is present.

 ### Linux application
-Unified ACS relies on the existing BSA and SBSA Linux applications when OS-based tests are required.
-Build these components using the instructions in `docs/bsa/README.md` and `docs/sbsa/README.md`, then deploy them alongside the Unified ACS UEFI binary.
+The xBSA UEFI application relies on the existing BSA and SBSA Linux applications when OS-based tests are required.
+Build these components using the instructions in `docs/bsa/README.md` and `docs/sbsa/README.md`, then deploy them alongside the xBSA UEFI binary.

-## Unified run steps
+## xBSA run steps

 ### For UEFI application

 #### Silicon system
 On platforms with USB access:
-1. Copy `UnifiedAcs.efi` to a FAT-formatted USB device.
+1. Copy `xbsa_acpi.efi` to a FAT-formatted USB device.

 - **For U-Boot firmware systems, additional steps**
   1. Copy `Shell.efi` to the USB device (available under `prebuilt_images/IR`).